Sindhi cinema: History

-The first Sindhi film produced was Ekta in 1940 directed by Homi Wadia and the last film was Himmath which was released on 1997; while the first Sindhi film produced in Pakistan was Umar Marvi in 1956 directed by Shaikh Hassan.
-The first blockbuster Sindhi film released was Abana released in 1958.
+The first Sindhi film was Ekta produced by Raes Karim Bux Nizamani in 1940 while it was directed by Homi Wadia; while the first Sindhi film produced in Pakistan was Umar Marvi in 1956 directed by Shaikh Hassan.
+The first blockbuster Sindhi film released was Abana in 1958 in India.
 Sindhi cinema used to see three to four releases a year until the 1990s.
-The last Sindhi film released was Himmat in 1997.
+The last Sindhi film of note in Pakistan was Himmat in 1997.